 Why we love it: You’ll get three-season appeal with this beautiful small shrub.

-Check out the top 10 dwarf conifers for small spaces.
+Check out the top 10 best hummingbird bushes to grow.

 Lo & Behold Butterfly Bush

 We love this dwarf noninvasive butterfly bush.
-Try cultivar Blue Chip. (above).
+Try cultivar Blue Chip (above).
 It’s a very small shrub, growing only 2 feet tall and wide, making it a perfect choice for gardeners who love the blooms of butterfly bush but don’t have much space.
-Plant in full sun.
+Plant buddleia in full sun.